-The Security Industry Authority is the organisation responsible for regulating the private security industry.
+The Security Industry Authority is the organisation responsible for regulating the private security industry and maintaining all aspects of SIA jobs.
 They are an independent body reporting to the Home Secretary, established in 2003 under the terms of the Private Security Industry Act 2001.
 Their mission is to help protect society by collaboratively developing and achieving high standards within the private security industry.
 They have two main duties.
 One is the compulsory licensing of individuals working in specific sectors of the private security industry; the other is to manage the Approved Contractor Scheme, which measures private security companies against a set of independently assessed criteria.There are 2 kinds of SIA licence that the SIA is managing:

 To learn more about SIA licensing critera click here.

-For those doing SIA job or supplying unlicensed security staff, without an SIA licence the penalties are currently as follows;
+For those doing Security jobs or supplying unlicensed security staff, without an SIA licence the penalties are currently as follows;

 1) summary conviction at a Magistrate's Court, Sheriff Court or District Court: a maximum penalty of six months imprisonment and/or a fine of up to £5,000, or